-POLICY 32.7.2: Because of the shortage of suitable undivided tracts in Lehigh Acres (whose boundaries for the purposes of this plan are shown on Map 16), commercial uses may also be appropriate on certain other lands that might otherwise be used for residential lots.
+POLICY 1.8.3 32.7.2: Because of the shortage of suitable undivided tracts in the Lehigh Acres Planning Community (whose boundaries for the purposes of this plan are shown on Map 16), commercial uses may also be appropriate on certain other lands that might otherwise be used for residential lots.

-1. Many such lands are designated with the Lot Assembly Overlay.
+1. Many such lands are designated with as part of the Lot Assembly overlay.
 These lands are platted for single-family lots and are under multiple ownerships.
 Commercial uses on individual lots or small assemblies of lots would generally be intrusive to existing or emerging neighborhoods.
-However, assemblies of entire blocks would provide suitable commercial parcels.
+However, the assembliesy of entire blocks would provide suitable commercial parcels.
 Major lot assemblies could qualify for commercial zoning whether assembled by government action, private sector purchases, cooperative arrangements between individual lot-owners, or similar arrangements.

-2. Other tracts or combinations of platted lots in Lehigh Acres may also be considered for commercial rezoning (even if they are outside any of the three overlays) through the normal zoning processes or by requesting a new conventional commercial zoning district that may be created to address Lehigh Acres conditions.
-Lands suitable for such rezoning would include:

-a.
-Tracts that are assembled from vacant lots at the intersection of future collector or arterial roads in sparsely developed areas where there are very limited or no suitable commercial locations in any of the commercial overlays; or b.
+- 2. Other tracts or combinations of platted lots in Lehigh Acres may also be considered for commercial rezoning (even if they are outside any of the three overlays) through the normal planned development zoning processes or by requesting a new the CN-3 conventional commercial zoning district that may be was created to address Lehigh Acres conditions.
+Lands suitable for such rezoning would include: - a.
+Tracts that are assembled from vacant lots at the intersection of future collector or arterial roads in sparsely developed areas where there are very limited or no suitable commercial locations in any of the commercial overlays; or - b.
 Tracts that separate existing commercial and residential land uses where some commercial uses may be appropriate if they provide a substantial buffer and reasonably protect the privacy of existing dwellings.
 Land-owners seeking commercial zoning under this subsection should expect a minimal level of commercial uses and/or to provide extra levels of buffering.

-Decisions on the suitability of any proposal will be made by Lee County on a case-by-case basis in order to implement the intent of these regulations.
+Decisions on the suitability of any proposal will be made by Lee County on a caseby case basis in order to implement the intent of these regulations.